bruce-agaloos/ci-cd-starterkit/README.md

 # Getting Started

-This repository is a compilation of scripts and essential files that your going to need for deploying on staging or production environments.
+This repository is a compilation of scripts and files needed for deploying on staging or production environments.

 Feel free to use this as a guide to get you started, have a better prompt, and modify it to you own needs.